 Through thick and thin the team has been there for me, and so in this upcoming season, I’m excited and grateful for the opportunity to be there for the team.

 I have been biking for as long as I can remember.
 What started out as my parents dragging me on rides with them, over time developed into a love for the sport.
 I rode all through middle school and as a Freshman at Drake joining the bike team was a natural next step.
 I was not sure exactly what to expect from the team but was positively surprised to find such a tightly knit group of riders.
 Over the years at Drake, the team has managed to foster a unique community that is extremely accepting, respectful, and shares a love for riding.
 This community is what makes our team so special, and what made me want to contribute and give back.

 Over the past two years, I have met some of my closest friends on the team and the camaraderie has helped me grow into a better person.
 As a captain, I am committed to maintaining and deepening our incredible community and fostering a passion for the sport in young riders.
 Roll Pirates!

 Drake Captains also meet a stringent set of requirements above and beyond showing up to team practices and races:

 Passion and excitement for the team and the sport

 Great captains are passionate captains.
 The spirit of the team drives our success; captains are constant ambassadors for the team and the sport, so taking the time to talk to anyone about the team, mountain biking, trail advocacy, girls on bikes, etc, is important for the future of the team.
-Captains also show excitement for team rides and team events; if the people Riders look up to are excited about going to pelo and yoga and races, then they are too.
+Captains also show excitement for team rides and team events; if the people riders look up to are excited about attending workouts at Pelo, Yoga classes at Marin Power Yoga and participating in the races, then they are too.

 Knowing the rules